ELD Systems — How to Choose the Best Elog System in Canada

 Is your monthly bill higher than what you were initially quoted?
 Some ELD systems for trucks do not have the most transparent pricing.
 You might be facing additional fees for activation, installation, training, and other key aspects of implementation.
 These expensive fees can certainly add up and eat away at your business’s bottom line.
 When you find that the pricing you have been offered is not as transparent as promised, make sure you investigate a new solution.

 Keep your company in compliance with all of the necessary documentation.
 A lot of companies began to pop up after the ELD mandate was issued in order to make a quick buck.
 They do not have the experience in dealing with Hours of Service (HOS) rules that are necessary to keep your drivers safe and keep your company from paying hefty fines.

 Another downside to opting for a relatively new company is their inexperience.
 They don’t know what truckers want or need from one of these softwares.
 This makes the program less intuitive and more cumbersome to use.
 In turn, this can complicate things for back office staff and drivers alike, leading to frustration.

-Who Must Comply with the ELD Mandate?
+Who is affected by the Canadian ELD Mandate?

 What Other Features Do You Need?

 In addition to electronic log systems that handle the exceptions listed above, you will also want a few additional features.
 Here are some of the features that your trucking operations will need in addition to the basic ELD system.